1. Get Cash 24/7 with Seven-Day Settlements

 Banking apps that turn mobile devices into merchant terminals are now available from a number of banks and service providers.
 These generally involve some additional hardware for the phone or tablet in the form of a card reader, and some software from an app or website.

 The advantage of this is you can accept payment on the spot, rather than sending out an invoice or waiting for a cheque to clear.
-And as Canstar financial analyst Adam Beu points out, “If the clearing account is with the same institution as the merchant terminal, the money could clear that day.”
+And as Canstar business systems analyst Adam Beu points out, “If the clearing account is with the same institution as the merchant terminal, the money could clear that day.”

 3. Streamline Your Accounts